First Corinthians 2:6–16 . . .

 The World’s Wisdom vs. The Wisdom of the Spirit

-The book of First Corinthians expresses Paul's heart for a disunited church to become unified (1:10).
-Thus far, Paul has humbled everyone including himself: He has said to the Corinthians, "Your message is foolish" (1:18–25); "you yourselves are foolish" (1:26–31); and "I am foolish" (2:1–5).
+First Corinthians expresses Paul’s heart for a disunited church to become unified (1:10).
+Thus far, Paul has humbled everyone including himself: He’s said to the Corinthians, Your message is foolish (1:18–25); you yourselves are foolish (1:26–31); and I am foolish (2:1–5).
 Outside of that, everyone and everything is just fine.
-Now in 2:6–16, Paul states that the only way the Corinthians — and you and I — can live a wise life is by having the right perspective and power.
-He'll argue that without the light of God's Spirit, we'll remain in the dark.
-Paul begins by addressing the right perspective in 2:6–9.
+Now in 2:6–16, Paul states that the only way the Corinthians — and all of us — can live a wise life is by having the right perspective and appropriate power.
+He’ll argue that without the light of God’s Spirit, we’ll remain in the dark.
+He begins by addressing two key aspects of his teaching: (1) the right perspective (vv.
+6–9) demonstrating the necessity of spiritual discernment through the Holy Spirit to grasp God’s wisdom and (2) the call to moral purity (vv.
+10–16) as evidence of a life transformed by faith in Christ.…

-[Paul has told us in the first four verses that the right perspective is to recognize that true wisdom is cross-centered.
+[Note: Paul has told us in the first four verses that the right perspective is to recognize that true wisdom is cross-centered.
 He now goes on to share with us the true power source.]

 2) True wisdom is Spirit-directed (vv.
 10–16).
-Paul states that it's the Holy Spirit who reveals deep things to Christians.
-Therefore, if we want to grow to maturity in Christ, we must rely upon the Holy Spirit's power.
-Because this is true, please answers each question: Are you dependent upon the Holy Spirit in your Bible study?
-In your prayer life, do you ask the Holy Spirit to reveal to you God's wisdom so you can pray effectively?
-In your marriage and family, do you pray, "Holy Spirit, fill me so that I can be who you want me to be"?
+Paul states that it’s the Holy Spirit who reveals deep things to Christians.
+Therefore, if we want to grow to maturity in Christ, we must rely upon the Holy Spirit’s power and abilities.
+As a believer, please answer each of these three questions: (1) Are you dependent upon the Holy Spirit in your Bible study?
+(2) In your prayer life, do you ask the Holy Spirit to reveal to you God’s wisdom so you can pray effectively?
+(3) In your marriage and family, do you pray: Holy Spirit, fill me so that I can be who you want me to become?

 Our lifestyle appears strange to the people of this world.
 We hold convictions that other people don’t, based on a different set of absolutes.
 We’ll be kind and compassionate when others will be cruel; we’ll be intolerant when others are very tolerant.
 It’s all because we have insight into the mind of God.

-- Q. 1 To whom do you turn when you need some wisdom?
+- Q. 1 To whom do you turn when you need wisdom?
 Your spouse?
 A parent?
 Your pastor?
 A friend?
 Or __________?

 - Q. 2 What does God mean by “secret” or “mysterious” or “unseen” wisdom (vv.
 7, 9)?
 Who was Apollos (See Acts 18:24–28)?